wnuccio/autocomplete-city-search-kata/README.md

 If the partition has a set of fixed values (ex. a boolean which can be true or false), start with the one that seems the simplest.

+**Generalize conditions**
+The fastest thing to do to make the test pass, is adding a special **condition on top** of the method.

+As you add more case, make **conditions uniform**: use similar syntax and format.
+This make it easy to generalize it at the right moment.

+When you think a generalization is clear, add it at the top, without removing the previous ones.